danpla/dpscreenocr/doc/manual.md

       This is not allowed because there is no way to safely pass them arbitrary text.
 Please use another scripting language instead.

+*   **(Unix) "Wayland is not supported.
+Please switch to the X11/Xorg session"**

+    You need to switch to the X11/Xorg session, as dpScreenOCR doesn't work with Wayland yet.
+On most desktop environments, you can do this via a dedicated menu (sometimes hidden under the gear button) when the login screen asks for the password.

 *   **(Unix) No languages**

     Make sure that the TESSDATA_PREFIX environment variable is either